DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 ### Rests

 Rests are common throughout a session.
 There are two types of rests.
-A Quick Rest represents a short 30-minute break from the action, where characters may be catching their breath or healing their wounds.
+A Quick Rest represents a short 30-minute break, where characters may be catching their breath or healing their wounds.
 A Full Rest is an 8-hour period of time where characters get some sleep and recover from a long day.